Consulting

 Testimonials…

-Mostly just a small, somewhat representative sampling of the unsolicited, complimentary emails I’ve gotten through the years, edited for concision and anonymity …
+A somewhat representative sampling of particularly meaningful reviews as well as the unsolicited, complimentary notes I’ve gotten through the years, edited for concision and anonymity …

 “I am not a crier except when I am in physical pain but this book has had me tear up and question so much the way my patients with schizophrenia view me and the ‘help’ that I believe I am giving them.
 I can think of no book — including the DSM — that those of us treating severe mental illness need to be more familiar with than this one.” [a psychiatrist]